Jets’ Darnold sits out practice, but Gase thinks he’ll play

 Crowder has been sidelined the past two games, but Gase thinks he’s “moving closer” to rejoining his teammates and practicing — perhaps on Friday.
 Despite missing four games this season, Crowder leads the Jets with 29 receptions and 383 yards receiving, and is tied with Braxton Berrios with two TD catches.

-Fellow receiver Breshad Perriman remains in the concussion protocol, but Gase said he is in the next phase of his recovery and might participate at practice on a limited basis Thursday.
+Fellow receiver Breshad Perriman remains in the concussion protocol, but Gase said he is in the next phase of his recovery and participated at practice on a limited basis Thursday.
 Perriman missed the game last Sunday after taking a hard hit against Buffalo two weeks ago.

-Kicker Sam Ficken was also expected to be limited as he recovers from a right groin injury that has sidelined him the past two games.
+Kicker Sam Ficken was also limited as he recovers from a right groin injury that has sidelined him the past two games.
 Sergio Castillo is 4 of 5 on field-goal attempts in Ficken’s absence, with his only miss a block last week.

+Also limited were: center Connor McGovern (knee), offensive lineman Josh Andrews (shoulder), linebacker Jordan Jenkins (rib/shoulder), defensive lineman John Franklin-Myers (knee), wide receiver Vyncint Smith (groin) and tight end Trevon Wesco (ankle).
+The injuries to Smith and Wesco weren’t mentioned by Gase earlier, so they presumably occurred during practice Thursday.

 NOTES: Gase said coordinator Dowell Loggains will remain the play-caller on offense for the third straight game. … Rookie LT Mekhi Becton has become a bit of a sensation this season with his pancake blocks in games getting lots of buzz on social media.
 He lifted Chiefs defensive end Frank Clark off his feet on one play last Sunday, and added several other blocks to his growing list of highlights.
 “It’s unusual,” Gase said.
 “I mean, this is a grown-man league now.
 I don’t know if I’ve ever seen that happen to Frank Clark before.”